Julissa Mantilla Falcón

 Julissa Mantilla Falcón is a Peruvian Rapporteur on the Rights of Older Persons for OAS.
 She was elected by the Organization of American States (OAS) to serve from 2020 to 2023 as a Commissioner of the Inter-American Commission on Human Rights (IACHR).
-In 2021 she was the first vice-President of the IACHR as part of the first all woman team of President and vice-Presidents.
+In 2021 she was the first vice-president of the IACHR as part of the first all woman team of President and vice-presidents.

 Life

-Her first degree was at Pontifical Catholic University of Peru and she also took a doctorate at the London School of Economics.
+Her first degree was at Pontifical Catholic University of Peru and she also took a master's degree at the London School of Economics.
 She returned to Peru where she worked in the Peruvian Ombudperson's office for human rights where she looked at forced sterilisation.
 Falcon completed a study looking at sexual violence against women during armed conflict.
 She later worked for the Peruvian Commission for Truth and Reconciliation where she took the lead on gender related issues.
-Falcon is a Professor of Law and Gender at her alma mater.
+Falcon is a professor of Law and Gender at her alma mater.

-On 28 June 2019 she was one of three candidates elected by the General Assembly of the OAS to serve for a four-year term from 1 January 2020 through to New Years Eve in 2023.
+On 28 June 2019, she was one of three candidates elected by the General Assembly of the OAS to serve for a four-year term from 1 January 2020 through to New Year's Eve in 2023.